Lazerbeak12345/chaml/README.md

 - To `Boolean`
   - `Boolean` duplicate of original boolean
-  - `Char` error thrown: `Casting error: Cannot cast Char to Boolean`
   - `Number` true only if equal to `0` or `-0`
   - `Array` If array is len of 1 and it is a bool, then that bool, else error
   thrown: `Casting error: Cannot cast Array to Boolean`
-  - `Function` error thrown: `Casting error: Cannot cast Function to Boolean`
 - To `Char`
-  - `Boolean` `'t'` if true, `'f'` if false
+  - `Bool` `'t'` if true, `'f'` if false
   - `Char` duplicate of original char
-  - `Number` local charcode conversion to char.
+  - `Int` local charcode conversion to char.
 If invalid, throw sensible error like `Casting error: Cannot cast Number(`insert num here`) to Char` as it is value dependant.
-  - `Array` If array is len of 1 and it is a char, then that char, else error
+  - `Arr` If array is len of 1 and it is a char, then that char, else error
   thrown: `Casting error: Cannot cast Array to Char`
-  - `Function` error thrown: `Casting error: Cannot cast Function to Char`
-- To `Number`
+- To `Int`
-  - empty, throw `Casting error: Number constructor takes 1 argument`
-  - `Boolean` `0` if true, `1` if false
+  - `Bool` `0` if true, `1` if false
-  - `Char` local charcode conversion to num.
-If invalid, throw sensible error like `Casting error: Cannot cast Char(`insert char here`) to Number` as it is value dependant.
+  - `Char` local charcode conversion to int.
+If invalid, throw sensible error like `Casting error: Cannot cast Char(`insert char here`) to Integer` as it is value dependant.
-  - `Number` duplicate of original num
+  - `Int` duplicate of original num
-  - `Array` If array is len of 1 and it is a number, then that number, else error thrown: `Casting error: Cannot cast Array to Number`
+  - `Arr` If array is len of 1 and it is a number, then that number, else error thrown: `Casting error: Cannot cast Array to Number`
-  - `String` If the string is what would pass for a valid in-line literal of any type (decimal, hex, etc.) then resolve it, elsewhise, throw:
+  - `Str` If the string is what would pass for a valid in-line literal of any type (decimal, hex, etc.) then resolve it, elsewhise, throw:
   `Casting error: Cannot cast String(`insert string here`) to Number`
-  - `Function` error thrown: `Casting error: Cannot cast Function to Number`
-- To `Array`
+- To `Arr`
   - empty, array len of 0
-  - `Boolean` `"True"` if true, `"False"` if false.
+  - `Bool` `"True"` if true, `"False"` if false.
   - `Char` The char is turned into a string with len of 1
-  - `Number` empty array of the length of that number.
+  - `Int` empty array of the length of that number.
     - Optional 2nd arg: what to fill it with.
     - If not enough memory, error thrown: `Casting error: Cannot cast Number(`insert num here`) to Array`
   - `Array` duplicate of origianl array
-  - `Function` error thrown: `Casting error: Cannot cast Function to Array`
-- To `Function` all cases: return a function that returns the input, unless it is empty, then throw `Casting error: Function constructor takes 1 argument`
+- To `Func` all cases: return a function that returns the input, unless it is empty, then throw `Casting error: Function constructor takes 1 argument`

+Assume that missing cases signify that that function doesn't exsist on that object.

 #### Typecasting proposal - monads